 by Edith Leyva

-Being a young teenage mother with my first 3 children wasn’t the greatest way to decide and be committed to breastfeed.
-I didn’t have support and didn’t know much about breastfeeding.
+Being a young teenage mother with my first 3 children wasn’t the greatest way to decide and be committed to breastfeeding.
+I didn’t have the support and didn’t know much about breastfeeding.

 Now, I am 33 and had my last child.